benc-uk/smilr/README.md

 # Component 2 - Frontend service
 This is held in [node/frontend](node/frontend) and is an extremely simple Node.js Express app.
 It simply serves up the static content of the Angular app (e.g. index.html, JS files, CSS and images).
 Once the client browser has loaded the app, no further interaction with this service takes place.
 This service is stateless

-The Node.js server serves the static content from its root directory (i.e. where `server.js` is), this content comes from the output of the Angular command `ng build --prod` which outputs to `angular/dist` so this output must be copied in.
-The [Dockerfile](node/frontend/Dockerfile) carries out both these tasks
+By default the Express server serves the static content using `express.static()` from its root directory (i.e. where `server.js` is), this content should be the output of the Angular build & bundle process `ng build --prod` which outputs to `angular/dist` directory.
+So to package a working frontend service these files must be copied (recursively) across.
+Note.
+Do not copy the `dist` directory, only the *contents under it*.
+You must overwrite the **index.html** file which is just a placeholder.
+The [Dockerfile](node/frontend/Dockerfile) carries out both the Angular build and the copy step so will always create a fully packaged frontend

+When running locally you can skip this copy step (see below)

 The service listens on port 3000 and requires a single configuration variable to be set.
 This taken from the OS environmental variables.
 A `.env` file [can also be used](https://www.npmjs.com/package/dotenv) if present.